MLIR 22.0.0git

 2. Pattern produces IR (in-place modification or new IR) that is illegal and cannot be legalized by subsequent foldings / pattern applications.

-If set to "false", the conversion driver will produce an LLVM fatal error instead of rolling back IR modifications.
+Experimental: If set to "false", the conversion driver will produce an LLVM fatal error instead of rolling back IR modifications.
 Moreover, in case of a failed conversion, the original IR is not restored.
 The resulting IR may be a mix of original and rewritten IR.
 (Same as a failed greedy pattern rewrite.)
+Use the cmake build option -DMLIR_ENABLE_EXPENSIVE_PATTERN_API_CHECKS=ON (ideally together with ASAN) to detect invalid pattern API usage.

 ◆ buildMaterializations